theonlyladybug/saev/logbook.md

 4. Use this analysis to compare DINOv2 vs CLIP, CLIP vs BioCLIP, training SAEs on ImageNet-1K, iNat21, ToL-10M and LAION-2B multilingual.

 Time to train on the [CLS] token and the patch tokens for DIONv2.

+# 11/08/2024

+OSC is busy right now.
+What experiments can I do on the lab servers?

+1. Work on quantitative evaluations.
+2. Write.
+3. Work on hand-crafted tasks
+4. Explore large-patch models like ViT-S/32